sandslamsal/sandslamsal.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Started a Ph.D. in Civil Engineering, specializing in Structures, under the esteemed guidance of Dr. Landolf Rhode-Barbarigos at the University of Miami, FL, USA. :mortar_board: :construction: :smile:
+Started a Ph.D. in Civil Engineering, specializing in Structures, under the esteemed guidance of Dr. Landolf Rhode-Barbarigos at the University of Miami, FL, USA.